 Add this code to your lead form to populate the Client ID and User-ID values.

 Link Analytics to your Salesforce Sales Cloud account

 In this step, you'll link Analytics to your Salesforce Sales Cloud account by creating a new Data Import data set and then by authorizing access to your Salesforce Sales Cloud account.

 - Sign in to Google Analytics.

 - In the bottom left, click Admin, and navigate to the property to which you want to link.
-You must have Edit permission for this property.
+You must have the Editor role for this property.